JetBrains/Qodana/topics/vscode.md

 [//]: # (title: Visual Studio Code)

 Visual Studio Code is a source code editor available for Windows, macOS and Linux.
-This section shows how to use Visual Studio Code version 1.81 and later for overviewing %product% reports from [Qodana Cloud](cloud-about.xml).
+This section shows how to use Visual Studio Code version 1.81 and later for viewing %product% reports from [Qodana Cloud](cloud-about.xml).

 ## Before you start